dart-lang/language/resources/type-system/inference.md

 type at different points in the code, since the behavior of expression inference depends on the context `K`, as well as the flow analysis state._

-An invariant of expression inference, known as _soundness_, is that when an elaborated expression is executed, it is guaranteed either to diverge, throw an exception, or evaluate to a value that is an _instance satisfying_ its static type. _Instance satisfying_ is defined as follows: a value `v` is an instance
+A property of expression inference, known as _soundness_, is that when an elaborated expression is executed, it is guaranteed either to diverge, throw an exception, or evaluate to a value that is an _instance satisfying_ its static type. _Instance satisfying_ is defined as follows: a value `v` is an instance